top of page

 Produced by Maureen Dunn

 Theatre 3 was formed in 1984 when three companies in the Newtownabbey area decided to join forces.
-In the last 30 years Theatre 3 have successfully produced a multitude of plays from local comedies for Summer Theatre to Classics from around the world.
-They have regularly appeared in the Ulster, Irish and British Drama Festival Finals and will be representing Northern Ireland at The British One Act Finals later this year.
+In the last 40 years Theatre 3 have successfully produced a multitude of plays from local comedies for Summer Theatre to classics by the likes of Sean O'Casey, Graham Reid, Harold Pinter and Lee Blessing.
+They have regularly appeared in the Ulster, Irish and British Drama Festival Finals and will represent Northern Ireland at this year's British One Act Finals for the third consecutive time.

 With an earlier finish than we are used to on the Final Night, there should be more time that usual to discuss the plays and the results over a celebratory drink in the Festival Bar.